hiroakiito2002/hiroakiito2002.github.io/interaction-impact-tracking/introduction.md

 In addition, the base growth rate provided a benchmark for us to identify which customisation is delivering the impact beyond the natural growth rate with statistical significance.
 ![](images/goal_tracking_application.png)

-Lastly, the qualitative analysis of participants' feedback confirmed the process had virtually no impact on their tasks and agreed that collecting objective insights about the impact of customisation is invaluable.
+Lastly, the qualitative analysis of participants' feedback confirmed the process had **no negative impact on their tasks** and agreed that collecting objective insights about the impact of customisation is invaluable.

 The experiment was concluded with advice to extend the experiment to the entire Theme Support team and to be integrated into the daily workflow.